Been There, Learnt That: My Not So Brilliant Career As A PTA Yakuin

 - It might be possible to wriggle out of yakuin duty by playing the “I’m not Japanese” card, or just by not showing up to class meetings.
 However, at the end of the day, 99 percent of Japanese moms are just as reluctant to be yakuin as we foreigners.
 In the long run it is probably better to be a team player, show up and offer to help out for one year.
 If being a main yakuin is too hard, maybe there is a more minor role you can help out with, or sign up your partner for something!

-If you have any questions for Louise on a topic related to raising bicultural children in or out of Japan, send us an e-mail at firstname.lastname@example.org or leave us a comment.
+“Been There, Learnt That” is a monthly column in which Louise George Kittaka discusses various issues she went through when raising her three children in Japan.
+If you have any questions for Louise on a topic related to raising bicultural children in or out of Japan, send us an e-mail at email@example.com or leave us a comment.
 Louise will answer your questions in her next article.